isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

 <p>The school adopts the 7 Habits for Highly Effective People (<a href="https://www.franklincovey.com/the-7-habits" rel="noopener noreferrer nofollow" target="_blank">https://www.franklincovey.com/the-7-habits</a>)
-for the explicit teaching of leadership skills to our students.&nbsp; The key essence of the 7 Habits has been distilled into bite-sized learning packages tailored to lower/middle/upper primary levels,and taught by Form Teachers <strong>as part of the CHAMPS Leadership Programme</strong> .&nbsp;
+for the explicit teaching of leadership skills to our students.&nbsp; The key essence of the 7 Habits has been distilled into bite-sized learning packages tailored to lower/middle/upper primary levels, and taught by Form Teachers <strong>as part of the CHAMPS Leadership Programme</strong> .&nbsp;
 The 7 Habits provide students with applicable tools that they could practise in their daily lives, and serve to motivate them to make positive steps